 The Council does not currently have any finance leases in its own right.
 However its contractor for the Street Scene Contract, Enterprise, has finance leases for the vehicles that are used for delivering the service and as such these assets have to be included in the Council's balance sheet.
 Those vehicles have been fully depreciated over the term of the original contract, any additional vehicles used for the provision of services are supplied on a temporary hire basis.
 In addition Inspiring Healthy Lifestyles, who run the leisure service on behalf of the Council, have leased gym equipment and this is also included in the Council's Balance Sheet.
+This equipment has now been fully depreciated over the term of the original contract

-The assets acquired under these leases are carried as Property, Plant and Equipment in the Balance Sheet at the following net amounts.
+Assets acquired under Finance Leases are carried as Property, Plant and Equipment in the Balance Sheet at the following net amounts.

-31-Mar-19 £'000 31-Mar-20 £'000
+31-Mar-21 £'000 31-Mar-22 £'000

-Vehicles, Plant, Furniture & Equipment (Vehicles) Vehicles, Plant, Furniture & Equipment (Equipment) - 73
+Vehicles, Plant, Furniture & Equipment (Vehicles) Vehicles, Plant, Furniture & Equipment (Equipment)

-146 73
+- -

 The Council is committed to making payments in respect of a Street Scene contract with Enterprise and a Leisure Management contract with Inspiring Healthy Lifestyles.
 The embedded financial leases form just part of the costs and as such should be seen as part of the whole costs of the service delivery.
 In 2016/17 the original contract period for Street Scene expired, and was extended with the existing fleet, any additional vehicles are used on a short term hire basis.
-The table below therefore only includes Leisure Management costs.

-31-Mar-19 £'000 31-Mar-20 £'000

-(76) (78) (6) Finance lease liabilities (net present value of minimum lease payments): Current Non-current Finance costs payable in future years (74) - (4)
+31-Mar-21 £'000 31-Mar-22 £'000 Finance lease liabilities (net present value of minimum lease payments): Current - Non-current Finance costs payable in future years - -

-(161) (78)

-The minimum lease payments will be payable over the following periods:
+Minimum lease payments will be payable over the following periods:

-Minimum Lease Payments Payments Finance Lease Liabilities

-31-Mar-19 31-Mar-20 31-Mar-19 31-Mar-20

-£'000 £'000 £'000 £'000

-Not Later Than One Year 80 80 78 78

-Later than One Year and not later than five years - - - -

-Later than Five years - - - -
+Minimum Lease Payments Payments Finance Lease Liabilities 31-Mar-21 £'000 31-Mar-22 £'000 31-Mar-21 £'000 31-Mar-22 £'000 Not Later Than One Year Later than One Year and not later than five years Later than Five years - - - - - - - - - -

-80 80 78 78

-40. Leases continued
+40. Leases continued .....